Visceral. Breathing. Layered.

 These are the three words Anne Blenker chose to describe her work.
-Catching up with Anne about her new series ‘Botanicals’ was like peeking through the overgrowth of an ivy vine into a secret garden of curated works.
-Keep reading to learn more about her process and latest collection!
+Catching up with Anne about her new series ‘River of Palms’ was like peeking through the overgrowth of an ivy vine into a secret garden of curated works.
+Keep reading to learn more about her process and latest collection.

 So what inspired you to make this new work?

 After returning to New Orleans from a short stay in New York, I fell back in love with the unique ecology and natural fabric of the city.
 The city’s subtropical climate fosters a lush green landscape with oak-lined streets, flourishing palms, and surrounding swampland.
 In the newer series I wanted to pull more specifically from this region and introduce mixed perspectives that are more psychological than aerial, incorporating plants, topography, and features that make New Orleans different.

 Tell me more about your process?

 Each painting in the series features different views of the region’s subtropical ecology and urban landscape.
 My design process dissects elements of the surrounding swamplands and scenery and collages them back together.
 I layered each feature atop the previous, cropping and obscuring what came before.
 This emulates the natural and artificial processes of change in landscape over time.

 And how does the Mississippi River play a role?

 The river plays a main character in the historic drama of New Orleans.
 It’s the most important geographic feature in the region and the lifeblood of the people here.
 By collaging together these native elements of Southern Louisiana, I celebrate the beauty of living with these natural features and consider how our modifications to natural systems, including levees, navigation canals, and drained wetlands will portend for the region’s health in the long run.

 Discover Anne’s collection and read her full Question and Answer session on her Artist Profile